Nucleic Acids: DNA and RNA

 Next, we'll climb the double helix ladder as we make sense of the Watson-Crick model of DNA.
 You'll explore the series of discoveries and experiments that made this breakthrough possible.
 We'll also examine DNA as a hereditary molecule.
 One of the implications is that, unless you have an identical twin, you and your DNA are truly unique.

 Our last lesson will cover the differences between RNA and DNA when it comes to sugars, nitrogenous bases and structures.
 With the central dogma of molecular biology, you'll learn how DNA and RNA work together to create proteins.
 We'll go into greater detail with three major types of RNA and their functions.
 Finally, you'll learn why DNA is used much more often than RNA as evidence in criminal investigations.
-Even better, we cover this vast wealth of information in four short lessons, so tell your friends about our awesome organic chemistry preparation.
+Even better, we cover this vast wealth of information in four short lessons.

 In this lesson, you'll discover what nucleotides look like and how they come together to form polynucleotides.
 We'll also explore nucleic acids and focus on DNA in particular.